How to Create a Customer Journey Map (and Increase Conversions)

 Once you’ve created your customer persona, consider the journey stages that make the most sense for your business based on your current state and activity levels.
 A relevant customer journey covers all the core functional areas where customers engage with your product.

-Then, it’s time to identify the specific profiles or platforms the customer might use at each stage.
+Then, it is time to identify the specific profiles or platforms the customer might use at each stage.
 For example, social media interactions are more likely to occur during awareness.
 At the same time, customer reviews might be necessary for a customer in the consideration phase.

 How to Measure The Customer Journey

 Your customer journey is all set, but sometimes, some customers fall through.
 To fill in the gaps, ask yourself some questions: Am I delivering a good customer experience?
-Is there anything I could do to engage the customer at crucial journey stages better?
-You could go straight to the source to answer these questions: your customers.
+Is there anything I could do to engage the customer better at crucial journey stages?
+You could go straight to the source to answer your customers’ questions.

-Organise interviews, surveys, and questionnaires, and analyse and collect responses to help you detect any problems in the buying process.
+Organise interviews, surveys, and questionnaires and analyse and collect responses to help detect problems in the buying process.

 Here are some key indicators that can tell you whether or not you’re delivering on the customer that should be at the heart of everything you do.